ladypineapple/git-practice/README.md

 ## Response (Required)

-When you've completed all the required exercises, open an [issue](https://github.com/ga-wdi-boston/git-basics-practice/issues) and write us a message.
-This message will be your first reflection on the course so far.
-We want to know anything you want to share.
-Additionally, answer the following questions:
+When you've completed all the required exercises, checkout to a new branch 'response' and answer the following questions, placing your answers where prompted.
+Don't hesitate to add anything else you'd like us to know about your experience with this pactice, or the course so far.

 -   Which resources from this document helped you the most?